-Next we consider reconstructions in other polynomials using the work of the previous section.
+Next we consider reconstructions in other polynomials bases.
 In Table 1 we give the error in approximating the function $f(x) = e^{-x} \cos 4x$ with Chebyshev polynomials of the first and second kinds.
-Note that the resulting uniform error is virtually identical to the case of the Legendre polynomial implementation (unsurprisingly, since all three implementations compute exactly the same approximation $f{n,m}$, up to numerical error).
+Note that the resulting uniform error is virtually identical to the case of the Legendre polynomial implementation.
+Since all three implementations compute exactly the same approximation $f{n,m}$, up to numerical error, this comes as no surprise.
 Moreover, as evidenced by Table 2, the payoff is only mild growth in the condition number $\kappa(A)$.